-The practice gathered feedback from patients on an ongoing basis through the use of patient feedback forms.
-They reviewed the number of responses and comments monthly.
-We saw some responses from the last survey.
-All the people commented they would recommend the practice to friends and family.
-Some of the comments were in line with what we received in the CQC comment cards; dental team were efficient, friendly, professional and relaxed.
+The practice gathered feedback from patients on an annual basis through the use of patient survey forms.
+They reviewed the number of responses and comments.
+We saw some responses from the last survey conducted in February 2016.
+Out of 100 responses all patients commented the practice looked clean and standards of cleanliness were high, patients felt they were given all the necessary advice after treatment and they felt safe when receiving treatment.
+A small number of patients had commented that the waiting time to see the dentist was longer than 10 minutes and they were not informed about the delay.
+The practice had discussed this with staff at the team meeting and was keeping this under review.

+Some of the comments from the survey were in line with what we received in the CQC comment cards; dental team were efficient, friendly, professional and would recommend the practice.

-Staff commented that the principal dentist who was also the owner was open to feedback regarding the quality of the care.
+Staff commented that the principal dentists, who were also the owners, were open to feedback regarding the quality of the care.
 The appraisal system and staff meetings also provided appropriate forums for staff to give their feedback.